auremoser/ams-maps-17/workshop.md

 **JS**

-You can read more about the [Carto APIs and JS Library here](http://docs.cartodb.com/cartodb-platform.html)
+You can read more about the [Carto APIs and JS Library here](https://carto.com/docs)

-* [CartoJS](http://docs.cartodb.com/cartodb-platform/cartodb-js.html) - JS library for interacting with CartoDB
+* [CartoJS](https://carto.com/docs/carto-engine/carto-js) - JS library for interacting with Carto
-* [Maps API](http://docs.cartodb.com/cartodb-platform/maps-api.html) - generate public/private maps with data hosted on your CDB account
+* [Maps API](https://carto.com/docs/carto-engine/maps-api) - generate public/private maps with data hosted on your CDB account
-* [SQL API](http://docs.cartodb.com/cartodb-platform/sql-api.html) - run sql in your code to dynamically filter/request/query your mapped data stored in CartoDB via http calls
+* [SQL API](https://carto.com/docs/carto-engine/sql-api) - run sql in your code to dynamically filter/request/query your mapped data stored in CartoDB via http calls
-* [Import API](http://docs.cartodb.com/cartodb-platform/import-api.html) - push data to your CartoDB Account
+* [Import API](https://carto.com/docs/carto-engine/import-api) - push data to your Carto Account

 Use also the [CartoDB Uploader](https://www.npmjs.com/package/cartodb-uploader) package available in NPM for working in Node.js

 **PYTHON**

-Use the [CartoDB Python module](https://github.com/Vizzuality/cartodb-python) to create and update tables; check out [Andy's Jupyter demos](http://nbviewer.ipython.org/gist/ohasselblad/b2475c95a23c5e070264).
+Use the [Carto Python module](https://github.com/Vizzuality/cartodb-python) to create and update tables; check out [Andy's Jupyter demos](http://nbviewer.ipython.org/gist/ohasselblad/b2475c95a23c5e070264).

 **R**